Darius Goes West: Reception

 Martin Bashir of ABC News Nightline reported upon meeting Darius at the Santa Barbara Film Festival in 2007 that he felt like he was interviewing his own brother Tommy, who had also been born with DMD: "The shape of his head and torso were identical.
 The chubby cheeks and sneaky smile were the same.
 And the endless attempts to shift his bulbous arms, and get comfortable in his wheelchair, were an exact replica of Tommy.
 But this wasn't my brother.
 Sadly, Tommy passed away in January 1991.
-This was Darius Weems from Athens and this is what Duchennes Muscular Dystrophy does to the body."
+This was Darius Weems from Athens and this is what Duchenne muscular dystrophy does to the body."
 He called the documentary "remarkable" in how it "records a journey that is full of happiness and heartbreak," and, in recalling his reactions to other documentaries, concluded, "when I watched Darius Goes West something altogether more profound happened.
-I saw my brother again - and for that alone, I always shall be grateful."
+I saw my brother again – and for that alone, I always shall be grateful."

 Karen Day of the Los Angeles Times wrote, "Thanks to Smalley's editing and Darius' star quality, the documentary and its back story through development and disease make Darius Goes West play more like a hip indie film.
 Smalley, who also composed and plays the piano soundtrack, and his gang bankrolled the $70,000 film by selling on-screen credits for $10 each and having a hometown barbecue fundraiser."
 She praised the film by calling it a comical and poignant tale that was equal parts Animal House and Stand by Me.

 David Walker of DVD Talk called the documentary "a collective labor of love, put together by a dedicated group of people committed to changing the world," writing that "Film at its best has the power to engage us emotionally and spiritually," and that "that is what makes the documentary Darius Goes West: The Roll of His Life not only a great film, but the best film of 2007."
 He concluded that "the film is an amazing celebration of life" and "one of the most life-affirming films you will ever see."